-Due to the significant amount of community feedback and the comprehensive analysis that is being undertaken, the draft concept plans are anticipated to be released for community feedback in mid to late 2020.
+Due to the significant amount of community feedback and the comprehensive analysis that is being undertaken, the draft concept plans are anticipated to be released for community feedback in late 2020.

 You can sign up to receive updates about this program.

 |March-May 2019||Consultation with key stakeholder groups and the broader community via workshops, information sessions and online survey|

 |Mid-2019 - Mid-2020||Analysis of community feedback and development of draft concept plans, incorporating community input and planning principles, environmental constraints, current research, site assessments and projected demand|

 |Late 2020||Draft concept plans released for community feedback|

 |Early 2021||Concept plans finalised and released to the public|

 |Pending future budget allocation||Detailed design for planned facilities, including further site, environmental and geotechnical investigations|

 For more information about the Brisbane Off-Road Cycling project, you can: